 Fellow travelers (Poputchiki)

 When you buy the cheapest ticket on a long-distance train, you are voluntarily saying good-bye to your private space.
 Children yell two meters away from you, an unknown mustached man obstinately offers you his slippers because you forgot yours, and passengers go back and forth through the narrow corridor; prepare yourself for endless conversations with unknown people.
-Last time I had to keep up one: when I took my place in the Saint-Petersburg-Astana train, I faced the old man making a Christian cross on his body and crying.
+Last time I had to keep up one: when I took my place in the St Petersburg-Astana train, I faced the old man making a Christian cross on his body and crying.
 I felt sharp pity for him.

 Suddenly he saw the destination point on my ticket.